50 Things Everyone Should Do Before They’re 50

 See a show on Broadway

 The Great White Way is a cultural icon, with some of America’s biggest stars performing on stage nightly.
 Seeing a Broadway show doesn’t just support the arts, it gives you memories that last a lifetime (and bragging rights if you somehow managed to get into Hamilton!).
+These are the 22 ways your house can make you look older than you are.

 Do community theater